Variance Stabilizing Transformations for Electricity Price Forecasting in Periods of Increased Volatility: Introduction and motivation

 A promising method for improving forecast robustness in electricity markets is the use of variance-stabilizing transformations (VSTs).
-These transformations are applied to price series prior to model estimation to reduce the influence of extreme values—especially crucial given the frequent spikes in power prices \citep{cia:mun:zar:22}.
+These transformations are applied to price series prior to model estimation to reduce the influence of extreme values -- especially crucial given the frequent spikes in power prices \citep{cia:mun:zar:22}.
 By stabilizing volatility, VSTs improve the statistical properties of the data and enhance the reliability of forecasting models \citep{jan:tru:wer:wol:13}.
-Historically, the logarithmic transformation was the technique of choice for its simplicity and effectiveness in reducing scale effects.
+Historically, the logarithmic transformation was the most common choice due to its simplicity.
 However, the widespread emergence of zero and negative day-ahead prices rendered the log transform infeasible, motivating the search for alternatives.
-Since the comprehensive evaluation by \citet{uni:wer:zie:18}, which confirmed that well-chosen VSTs can markedly enhance forecast accuracy they have become widely used in EPF literature \citep[for example][]{mar:bel:ren:19,kat:zie:21,lag:mar:des:wer:21,gun:ugu:oks:23}.
+Since the comprehensive evaluation by \citet{uni:wer:zie:18}, which confirmed that well-chosen VSTs can markedly enhance forecast accuracy they have become widely used in EPF literature \citep[for example][]{mar:bel:ren:19,kat:zie:21}.

 \citet{uni:wer:zie:18} systematically assessed multiple transformations across 12 electricity markets and two model classes, showing that well-chosen VSTs can improve forecast accuracy.
 However, that study adopted fixed parameter values for each transformation, relied on a single calibration window size, and was based on data from a relatively stable period (2010–2016), predating the recent surge in market volatility.
-Similar framework with fixed parameter values was adopted in many paper that compared different transformation function in EPF context \citep{uni:wer:18,shi:etal:21,cia:mun:zar:22}
+Similar framework with fixed parameter values was adopted in many paper that compared different transformation function in EPF context \citep{shi:etal:21,cia:mun:zar:22}

+\cite{jed:lag:mar:wer:22} review the evolution of electricity price forecasting methods, from classical time-series and regression models to regularized statistical learning approaches and, more recently, deep-learning and hybrid architectures.
+While early EPF relied primarily on autoregressive formulations \citep{wer:14}, regularization techniques such as LASSO enabled robust high-dimensional models including the LEAR framework \citep{zie:16:TPWRS} Although deep-learning models have shown promising results, large-scale empirical evidence indicates that well-designed statistical learning models remain highly competitive at the day-ahead horizon \citep{wer:14,lag:mar:des:wer:21,jed:lag:mar:wer:22} Since variance-stabilizing transformations operate at the preprocessing stage, they are applicable across different forecasting paradigms; however, their impact is expected to diminish as model nonlinearity increases, with highly nonlinear architectures such as deep neural networks potentially mitigating the influence of extreme observations intrinsically.
+Accordingly, this study focuses on model classes for which preprocessing plays a key role in estimation stability and forecast robustness.